 HITCO is a short memorable acronym, which can stand for Health Information Technology Company, Healthcare IT Company or Healthcare IT Consulting.
 If you're planning to launch a healthcare startup in this particular category - you just might know what to do with this name.

-Some stats: The search phrases "Health Information Technology" and "Healthcare IT" receive a combined 8,000+ exact-match monthly searches on Google, and top advertisers are paying upwards of $7-$20 per click.
+The search phrases "Health Information Technology" and "Healthcare IT" receive a combined 8,000+ exact-match monthly searches on Google, and top advertisers are paying upwards of $7-$20 per click.
 The growing Health IT market is predicted to hit $441 billion by the year 2025.

 HITCO is easy on the eyes and fast to type - it's only 5 letters.
 HITCO is hard to forget - it's only 2 syllables.
 If, you're planning to launch a Healthcare IT Company, HITCO.com is the perfect address for your new venture.